Ramen - Varieties and Ways to Enjoy this Japanese Soul Food

 Hakata ramen restaurants allow for noodle-only refills, known as kaedama.
-It’s best to ask for this when you’re half done with the noodles.
+It’s best to ask for this when you’re half done with the noodles, as the noodles are generally made-to-order.
 Don’t forget to leave some soup for your second helping of noodles.

 Non-Hakata ramen restaurants typically do not have kaedama.
 If you’ve got a hearty appetite, order a large-size serving from the start, or get something from the side menu.

-You can’t even walk a block in Tokyo without running into a ramen shop, and Ikebukuro in particular is known for its competing ramen restaurants.
+You can’t even walk a block in Tokyo without running into a ramen shop.
+Ikebukuro, in particular, is known for its competing ramen restaurants.
 You can enjoy ramen from nationally famous locations and smaller, more unique spots.

 1. Misoya Seibe